RhysCAllen/MAG-pipeline-public/lab-report-summary.md

 # Lab report

 The purpose of this report is to test and benchmark the MAG pipeline in this repo.
 The pipeline is a hybrid of tools and techniques described in a variety of sources, including BVCN, anvi'o, the Ricardo lab, and SunBeam (Breitling Lab).
-Two criteria were used for benchmarking: 1) comparison with results from published tutorials for these samples; and 2) statistics to act as positive and negative controls at each checkpoint, to help me develop a feel for QC and troubleshooting.
+Two criteria were used for benchmarking: 1) comparison with results from published tutorials for these samples; and 2) statistics to act as positive and negative controls at each checkpoint, to help me develop a feel for QC and troubleshooting MAGs.

 # Summary